 Ensuring the health of animals is vital to safeguarding the health of people, not only in terms of ensuring the availability of safe, healthy food for all, but also in terms of preventing disease outbreaks or transmission.

 Animal medicines also help prevent disease transmission to people.
-According to the OIE (World Organisation for Animal Health), of the nearly 1,500 infectious diseases we know affect people, a little over 60% can pass between animals and people (mostly through wildlife).
+According to the OIE (World Organisation for Animal Health), of the nearly 1,500 infectious diseases we know affect people, a little over 60% can pass between animals and people, and they are mostly originating in wildlife.
 Called zoonotic diseases, some of the most commonly-recognised zoonoses include avian flu, SARS (severe acute respiratory syndrome) and rabies.
 Over the past three decades, approximately 75% of new emerging human infectious diseases have been zoonotic.
 Some zoonotic illnesses can also be spread through food consumption, again underlining both the importance of good animal health as well as upholding good food handling and preparation standards.